CompuTec/computec-docs/docs/wms/user-guide/weight-scales/configuration-for-scales-for-handheld.md

 sidebar_position: 3
 ---

-# Configuration of Scales for WMS Client for Handheld Devices
+# Configuration of Scales for CompuTec WMS Client for Handheld Devices

-This guide provides step-by-step instructions for configuring scales for the WMS (Warehouse Management System) client on handheld devices.
-Following these instructions ensures a smooth setup and proper integration of the scales with the WMS system, enabling accurate data capture and streamlined warehouse operations.
+This guide provides step-by-step instructions for configuring scales for CompuTec WMS (Warehouse Management System) client on handheld devices.
+Following these instructions ensures a smooth setup and proper integration of the scales with the CompuTec WMS system, enabling accurate data capture and streamlined warehouse operations.

 ---